-In addition to the eggs being dyed vibrant colors, they are also covered with phrases and artwork.
+In addition to dying the eggs in vibrant colors, they are also covered with phrases and artwork.
 The most common phrase put on pisanice is "Sretan Uskrs" or "Happy Easter."
-Other decorations are doves, crosses, flowers, and wishes for health and happiness.
+Other decorations include doves, crosses, flowers, and wishes for health and happiness.

 Using the Eggs

 Simply colored and undecorated hard-cooked eggs remain on the dinner table all day for family and guests to enjoy before the main meal is served.
-They are also used in a game known as kockanje or tucanje, which is similar to the Greek game known as tsougrisma, in which opponents knock their eggs into each other to see whose egg comes out the winner (meaning unbroken).
+They are also used in a game known as kockanje or tucanje, which is similar to the Greek game known as tsougrisma.
+Opponents knock their eggs into each other to see whose egg comes out the winner (meaning unbroken).

 The more elaborately decorated pisanice are exchanged with friends and family.
 Years ago, it was common for young men to give the girl they admired a pisanica.